rhasspy/larynx/README.md

 * Voices can only be referenced by name
 * Custom lexicons are not yet supported (you can use `<phoneme ph="...">`, however)

-If you SSML contains `<mark>` tags, add `--mark-file <FILE>` to the command-line.
+If your SSML contains `<mark>` tags, add `--mark-file <FILE>` to the command-line.
 As the marks are encountered (between sentences), their names will be written on separate lines to the file.

 ### Long Texts